rohankotanu/mybots/README.md

 # Evolutionary Setup

-Each population has a randomly generated body at the very beginning of the simulation, and that body gets mutated using the mutations listed above.
+Each population has a randomly generated body and brain at the very beginning of the simulation.
+This body/brain gets mutated using the mutations listed above.
 An example simulation was run for 1,000 generations using a population size of 5.
 The fitness over time for each of the 5 populations is plotted below:

 <br/>